Why is "concern" spelled this way?

 Step 2: Words Spelt From concern

-cern= To separate, distinguish, or sift.
+cern= To sift, separate, or perceive.

 Step 3: Putting It All Together